 Allyson’s research currently focuses on understanding of the role of membrane surface and internal properties on performance in membrane distillation, especially for high water recovery treatment applications and for novel membrane materials.
 She also works on characterization of membranes and fouling layers for other emerging separation processes, including reverse osmosis, forward osmosis, osmotic membrane bioreactors for direct potable reuse, and pressure-retarded osmosis for energy production from waste streams.
-Allyson is also a certified PADI divemaster and enjoys hiking and playing the cello.
+Allyson is also a PADI-certified master diver and enjoys hiking, backpacking, and playing the cello.

 M.S.
 Environmental Engineering, University of Southern California (Los Angeles, CA) (May 2017)